harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 }
 ```

-Simple, elegant, and it worked perfectly... until we noticed events were being processed twice in integration tests.
+Simple, elegant, and it worked perfectly... until I noticed events were being processed twice in integration tests.

 ## Day 1: The DbContext Lifetime Rabbit Hole